laurikari/tre/README_waf.txt

 14.3.)

-As an example of where the build results end up, for FreeBSD with nls, ap, wc, and mb features selected, the build results are in:
+As an example of where the build results end up, for FreeBSD with nls, ap, wc, mb, and ti features selected, the build results are in:

-   build/freebsd/nls/ap/wc/mb
+   build/freebsd/nls/ap/wc/mb/ti

-or for MacOS with sls, ap, wc, and mb they are in:
+or for MacOS with sls, ap, wc, mb, and ti they are in:

-   build/darwin/sls/ap/wc/mb
+   build/darwin/sls/ap/wc/mb/ti

 Installing
 ==========